-The Medical Benefits Chart on the following pages lists the services Presbyterian Senior Care Plan 1 (HMO) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Presbyterian MediCare PPO Plan 1 covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered.
-Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in bold as, "Authorization is required" or "Authorization rules may apply" or "Pre-Service Authorization is required." - If you need transitional/concurrent care when you elect hospice, your hospice provider will develop and submit a care plan to us with the services you need.
-While this is not a prior authorization, without a care plan we cannot pay for these additional services.
-See Hospice Care in the Medical Benefits Chart in Chapter 4, Section 2.1.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from Presbyterian MediCare PPO Plan 1. - Covered services that need approval in advance to be covered as in-network services are marked in bold with, "Authorization is required" or "Authorization rules may apply" or "Pre-Service Authorization is required." in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers. - o While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.